Marker for thymic stem cells identified

 cells and finding this marker of stem cells which gives rise to this

-organ presents enormous possibilities," he said.
+organ presents enormous possibilities,

 "For example, it may help scientists develop ways to help patients